EtchedPixels/FUZIX/Kernel/platform/platform-z80pack/README.md

-An FUZIX target for z80pack.
+# FUZIX for Z80Pack Emulation

-Z80Pack has a simple 4K fixed common and 60K fixed sized banks.
-We run FUZIX with one application per bank and the memory map currently is
+The kernel sets up Z80Pack with 60K banks and a 4K common for a 512K machine.
+The actual emultion itself goes up to 16MB.
+The values can be altered and this can be a useful test platform for various setups.

+## Memory Map

+Fuzix runs with the memory map as follows

 Bank 0:
 0000-0080	Vectors
 0081-0084	Saved CP/M command info
 0088		FUZIX kernel start
-????
-FUZIX kernel end ~= A000
-(big kernels go up to E400 or so!)
-E800		Discard (blown away by user processes)
 End of kernel:	Common >= 0xF000
 		uarea
 		uarea stack